chitamoor/Rester/README.md

   ]
   ```

-- Assert specific payload elements -
+#Assert specific payload elements

-  "output.level" is 2
+- "output.level" is 2
-  "output.result" is eqal to "Message Success"
+- "output.result" is eqal to "Message Success"
-  "output.status" is greater than 3
+- "output.status" is greater than 3
-  "output.body" contains the word 'launched'
+- "output.body" contains the word 'launched'
  ```
   testSteps: [
     {